sedlakmate/digital-rgb-led-strip/README.md

 - `debug.h` — Debug logging utilities
 - `config.h` — Main configuration
 - `config_override_template.h` — Template for local overrides
+- `wifi_manager.*` — WiFi connection management (ESP32 only)
+- `web_server.*` — Async web server and REST API (ESP32 only)

 ## Notes

 - Only define the pins/features you use in your configuration; unused features are automatically stubbed out.
 - Do not commit `config_override.h` to version control (see `.gitignore`).
+- WiFi and web server features are automatically enabled for ESP32 builds and disabled for Arduino Mega builds.
+- The code is fully backward compatible with Arduino Mega 2560.

 ## License